--Non-adjustable handle bar.
-The non-adjustable handle bar is located 40″ from the ground and is covered with foam.
-There is a convince grip in the middle for one-hand navigation and a short run-away strap for additional safety.
+The non-adjustable handlebar is located 40″ from the ground and is covered with foam.
+There is a convincing grip in the middle for one-hand navigation and a short run-away strap for additional safety.

--5 point harness.
-It has 5 point padded adjustable harness with a center release buckle.
+It has a 5-point padded adjustable harness with a center-release buckle.

--Adjustable foot rest.
-You can easily adjust the leg rest by pulling the lever underneath.
+You can easily adjust the legrest by pulling the lever underneath.
 It has two positions: horizontal and angled down.
 This is a great feature for smaller babies.
 They will be able to stretch their little feet and sit comfortably.
-Also, it creates a great bed-like environment in case your child want’s to take a nap.
+Also, it creates a great bed-like environment in case your child wants to take a nap.

--Parking brake.
 There is a single pedal located on the right rear wheel.
 It is flip-flop friendly.
-A light press on the pedal will lock and unlock both of rear wheels.
+A light press on the pedal will lock and unlock both rear wheels.

--All-wheel suspension system.
-The all-wheel suspension will help to absorb some of the bumps if you decide to tackle grass, mulch or sand.
+The all-wheel suspension will help to absorb some of the bumps if you decide to tackle grass, mulch, or sand.

--Travel System Option.
-Despite weighing only 17 lbs, Armadillo has travel system option.
-It works with most popular infant car seats like (you just need to get the right adapter):
+Despite weighing only 17 lbs, Armadillo has a travel system option.
+It works with the most popular infant car seats like (you just need to get the right adapter):

 - Cybex Aton/Aton2/Aton Q

 - Graco Snugride Click Connect